 Born in Sweden in 1965, Thomas Meyerhoffer is a creator and visionary.
 After earning a degree in Industrial Design from Art Center, he started his journey with an internship at Porsche, only to Go West to California for IDEO.
 It was there Meyerhoffer was introduced to the idea of giving objects meaning through its form, working with Naoto Fukasawa.
 He further formed these notions at Apple working alongside Sir Jony Ive on projects like the eMate and iMac.
 That taught him to combine the fields of art, craft and technology.
 These theories, merged with contemporary culture, make up Meyerhoffer’s design practice today.

-Thomas at The Surf Ranch w Full Circle.
+Thomas surfing his home made board at a home made wave.
+The Surf Ranch & Full Circle.

-Slip In, this is the board that won Best in Show @ The Boardroom Show
+Early Slip In protoype, this board won Best In Show at The Boardroom Show

 Watch SURFERS BLOOD.
 The award winning surf movie by Patrick Trefz.
 Watch Thomas together with Basque surfers Kepa Acero, Natxo Gonzalez and Californian's Flea Vitrostko, Josh Mulcoy, Richard Kenvin and Shawn Barron.
 2016.

 Patrick Trefz & Thomas at the world premier during San Sebastian's film festival